Kevinpgalligan/KevingalWebsite/pages/blog/rc2.md

     (test zero-benteger (is-reencodable "i0e"))
     (test minus-zero (signals error (bencode:bdecode "i-0e")))

 Another tricky implementation detail.
 When I tried to parse an actual .torrent file, I ran into trouble with character encodings.
-I couldn't even read the .torrent file as a string, because my Common Lisp implementation, by default, tries to interpret the file as UTF-8, when in fact a bencoded file consists mostly of ASCII but also sequences of bytes (such as raw SHA1 hashes).
+I couldn't even read the .torrent file as a string, because my Common Lisp implementation, by default, tries to interpret the file as UTF-8, when in fact a bencoded file consists mostly of ASCII but also sequences of raw bytes (such as raw SHA1 hashes).
 Basically, there were sequences of bytes that didn't correspond to any Unicode codepoint as represented by UTF-8.
 I couldn't load the file as ASCII, either, because it contains bytes outside the ASCII range (0-127).
 Spent a while spinning my wheels on this, eventually turned to the wonderful folks at the #lisp IRC, who suggested to decode using the ISO-8859-1 character encoding, which assigns a character to each of the 256 possible values of a byte.
 And it's compatible with ASCII.
 This suggestion worked, and I was finally able to parse the file.
 Thanks #lisp!

 ### Tuesday, January 9th
 The timezone difference is challenging.
 By the time I finish for the day at 10pm, my brain is frazzled and I find it hard to go to sleep.